samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 2. This updates a UILabel's text in the askPhotoPermissionView to "Swipe Up to View Photos".
 Since the PhotoKit's methods automatically runs in the background thread, it's important to update UI related stuff on the main thread.

-3. When we are retrieving assets from the photo library with PHFetchResult, we can use a PHAssetCollectionSubtype object to retrieve a specific type of smart album.
-Here, we loop through our **listOfsmartAlbumSubtypesToBeFetched** array to fetch recent, favorites, videos, and screenshot smart albums.
+3. When retrieving assets from the photo library with PHFetchResult, we can use a PHAssetCollectionSubtype object to retrieve a specific type of smart album.
+Here, we loop through our **listOfsmartAlbumSubtypesToBeFetched** array using the PHAssetCollection's fetchAssetCollection method to fetch the recent, favorites, videos, and screenshot smart albums.
 We then append them to the **smartAlbums** array we declared earlier.

 4. When retrieving user created albums or smart albums, we can use a PHFetchOptions object to apply a set of sorting paramters to indicate how we would like the retrieved assets to be sorted.
 Here, we create a PHFetchOptions object and use a predicate to specify that we only want to fetch user created albums that contains at least one photo or video.

-5. When we are retrieving assets from the photo library with PHFetchResult, we can also use a PHFetchOptions object to apply a set of sorting paramters to indicate how we would like the retrieved assets to be sorted.
-Here, we create a sort descriptor that sorts assets by creation date from newest to oldest.
+5. When retrieving assets from the photo library with PHFetchResult, a set of sorting paramters to indicate how we would like the retrieved assets to be sorted can also be applied to the PHFetchOptions object.
+Here, we create a sort descriptor that sorts assets by creation date from newest to oldest, and then we use the PHAsset's fetchAssetsfetch method to fetch all assets in the user's photo library.

-6. PhotoKit's methods automatically runs in the background thread, so we jump to the main thread to pass asset data to our to mediaPickerView.
+6. PhotoKit's methods automatically runs in the background thread, so we jump to the main thread to pass asset data to our to mediaPickerView to update the UI.

 ## Displaying All Photos In The User's Photo Library